manjunathc/udacity-driveless-car-program/p10-CarND-MPC-Project/README.md

 ![alt text][image1]

 * Setup everything for Model Predictive Controller
 	* Define the duration of trajectory T by choosing N and dt.
 	* Define the vehicle Model
 	* Define Constraints with Actuator Limitations
 	* Find Cost Function

+Error